liokaqiao/midiKeyboardergw2/README.md

 Bass:  check if playing the bass.
 The bass has only 2 octaves.
 Flat:  Check if off C and playing a key with flats in it.
 This shifts the flats up.
 Uncheck for keys with Sharps.

+Limitations and notes:
+There is currently a limitation where Guildwars 2 does not have the Black keys on instruments.
+This prevents key changes and playing naturally outside of C or A minor.
+Keys F and G may be faked to a degree depending on the song:  Check the Flat to play F# as G, uncheck it to play Bb as A.  This turns Bb chord into Dm, and D chord to Dsus4.
+In G key i recommend playing D5 instead if you want the D chord as this does not use the F#.

+The transposer works best with D, E, and B keys.
+It does not support half tone keys (like Eb)